Maria Ficzay

-Maria Ficzay (born 8 November 1991) is a Romanian women's football defender, currently playing for Fortuna Hjørring in the Danish Elitedivisionen.
+Maria Ficzay (born 8 November 1991) is a Romanian women's football defender, currently playing for Apollon Ladies F.C..

 She is also a member of the Romanian national team.

 Personal life

 Ficzay was born in Ocna Șugatag on 8 November 1991 and has graduated in physical education.

 Club career

 She started playing against local boys in her hometown of Ocna Șugatag when at the age of 15 her uncle, who was a football coach, recommended her to Clujana of the Romanian Championship.
 She then progressed to Olimpia Cluj, with which she has also played the UEFA Champions League and served as the team's captain.

 She joined Medyk Konin during the second half of the 2014–15 season.